+In the field of security

+6/ Peaceful conflict resolution

-The parties will maintain effective cooperation and develop a vision for the peaceful and sustainable settlement of the conflict within agreed formats.
+The parties will maintain effective cooperation and develop an integrated approach for the peaceful and sustainable settlement of the conflict within agreed formats.
 They will maintain constructive participation in and ensure support for the EU, UN, OSCE co-chaired Geneva International Discussions.
-The various EU actors present on the ground, the EU Delegation, the EUSR for the South Caucasus and the crisis in Georgia and the EU Delegation to Georgia and the EU Monitoring Mission will continue to contribute to stability, normalisation, confidence building and conflict resolution.
-Appropriate steps will be taken to encourage trade, freedom of movement and economic ties across the administrative boundary lines, including reviewing of legislation; fostering people-to-people contacts, confidence building and reconciliation.
+The various EU actors present on the ground, the EUSR for the South Caucasus and the crisis in Georgia and the EU Delegation to Georgia and the EU Monitoring Mission will continue to contribute to stability, normalisation, confidence building and conflict resolution.
+Appropriate steps will be taken to encourage trade, freedom of movement and economic ties across the administrative boundary lines, including through the support to the implementation of the peace initiative “A Step to a Better Future”; fostering people-to-people contacts, confidence building and reconciliation.

+7/ Cooperation in the area of security and defence

 The parties will deepen the bilateral dialogue on security and defence issues to address issues of common concern, including conflict prevention and crisis management, counter-terrorism, anti-money laundering and the fight against organised crime and drug crimes.
 Based on the recommendations of the hybrid threats survey, cooperation on countering hybrid threats will be enhanced.
 The parties will work together to ensure that security sector reform is implemented and relevant frameworks and procedures are adopted in the areas of cyber resilience and critical infrastructure protection.
 Cooperation between justice and law enforcement agencies will be further strengthened.
 The EU will also continue to facilitate Georgia’s participation in EU crisis management operations and in CSDP-related training and consultation activities.

+In the field of environmental and climate change

-Environmental and climate resilience
+8/ Environment and climate action

-The parties will work together towards achieving environmental and climate resilience by promoting – also within post-COVID 19 recovery efforts – a modern, resource-efficient, clean and circular economy leading to the greening of the economy and a more sustainable use of natural resources in line with the European Green Deal.
+The parties will work together towards achieving environmental and climate resilience by promoting – also within post-COVID 19 recovery efforts – a modern, resource-efficient, clean and circular economy leading to the greening of the economy and a more sustainable use of natural resources taking into account the European Green Deal.
 This will be, inter alia, achieved through continuing administrative reforms and building up of administrative capacity to implement the environment and climate action chapters of the Association Agreement.
 Furthermore, dialogue between the EU and Georgia on environment and climate will be promoted in the framework of existing structures of the Association Agreement.
 Civil society will be closely consulted in this regard.

-Environmental governance will be strengthened through the adoption and implementation of new legislation on environmental impact assessments, strategic environmental assessments and environmental liability and through ensuring public access to environmental information and public participation in decision-making.
-Improving air and water quality as well as better waste management in line with European standards will not only contribute to improving the environment but also have a significant impact on people’s health.
+Environmental governance will be strengthened through the implementation of the legislation on environmental impact assessment, strategic environmental assessment and through the adoption and implementation of the new legislation on environmental liability and through ensuring public access to environmental information and public participation in decision-making.
+Improving air and water quality as well as better waste management in line with European standards will not only contribute to improving the environment but also have a significant impact on public health.
 Against this background, cooperation on public health between the parties will be strengthened.